Deterministic randomness extraction for quantum random number generation with partial trust: Private randomness generation protocol

 \section{Private randomness generation protocol}

-The upper bounds to the trace distance in Thms.~\ref{thm: single-bit extraction security proof} and \ref{thm: multi-bit extraction security proof} depend on the expectation value of an operator over the multi-round state of the measurement device.
-Since in our semi-device-independent setting this state is unknown, we need to estimate the expectation value through the input-output statistics of the device $\mathcal{D}$.
+We now focus on Sett.~\ref{set:SDI} to derive a randomness generation protocol based on the previously defined extractors.
+The upper bounds to the trace distance in Thms.~\ref{thm: single-bit extraction security proof} and~\ref{thm: multi-bit extraction security proof} depend on the expectation value of an operator over the multi-round state of the measurement device.
+Since in Sett.~\ref{set:SDI} this state is unknown, we need to estimate the expectation value through the input-output statistics of the device $\mathcal{D}$.
 For this aim, we implement a \emph{spot-checking} randomness generation protocol, where a random subset of rounds is allocated to estimating the relevant expectation values, while the remaining rounds are used to generate the raw key.
-In this section, we adapt the spot-checking procedure given in \cite{Foreman_2025} to our setting.
+In this section, we adapt the spot-checking procedure given in~\cite{Foreman_2025} to our setting.

-Under Assumptions~\ref{ass:input-randomness}-\ref{ass:memoryless}, assuming that we have a trusted classical computer to carry out the statistical analysis and considering that all devices (including the adversary's) operate under the laws of quantum physics, the protocol structure is the following:
+Under assumptions~\ref{ass:uncorr-prep-and-meas}-\ref{ass:indep-prep}, assuming that we have a trusted classical computer to carry out the statistical analysis and considering that all devices (including the adversary's) operate under the laws of quantum physics, the protocol structure is the following:

-The functions $m_\mathrm{xor}$ and $m_\mathrm{mul}$ are defined as follows:\\
+The functions $m_\mathrm{xor}$ and $m_\mathrm{mul}$ are defined as follows:

 \paragraph{\textrm{XOR} extraction.}

 for

 with $\langle \{\nu_z\},\ \{H_\lambda\}\rangle$ subject to the constraints in Eq. \eqref{eq:dual} and